Published by Carl Hedinger. Last Updated on November 3, 2023.

 68 miles from Asheville (1 hour 15 minutes)

 Trail Length: 2.4 miles or 5 miles round trip

-Deep Creek Trail inside Great Smoky Mountains National Park will take you to three waterfalls (Indian Creek Falls, Tom Branch Falls, and Juney Whank Falls).
-This hike near Bryson City and not too far from Cherokee follows Deep Creek upstream, with some incline during the first couple of miles.
+Deep Creek Trail inside Great Smoky Mountains National Park will take you to three waterfalls near Asheville (Indian Creek Falls, Tom Branch Falls, and Juney Whank Falls).
+This hike near Bryson City and Cherokee follows Deep Creek upstream, with some incline during the first couple of miles.